S-Ganesh980/Shor-s-Algorithm-/README.md

 # Shor-s-Algorithm-
-Implementation of Shor's Algorithm to factor a number.
+Implementation of Shor's Algorithm to factor a number using Qiskit.

 Shor's algorithm can be used to factor numbers $N$ that are products of the form